CallanVass/API_webserver_project/README.md

 ### Functionality

 - An ORM (Object Relational Mapper) provides a way for OOP (Object Oriented Programming) to interact with a database.
+Specifically using CRUD operations, which stands for Create, Read, Update, Delete.
 It removes the gap between OOP and SQL (Structured Query Language), in its place creating a mapping that allows a developer to query the database through the ORM instead of manually writing SQL queries.
 There are many ORMs (at the very least one for most any programming language).
 One such example is SQLAlchemy, which is an ORM for the Python programming language.
 With SQLAlchemy, one can query a DBMS (such as PostgreSQL!) using a command as such:

 ```